Special Services

 Reserve Books

 Patrons can reserve any circulating item listed in Atriuum, the library's online public access catalog, by filling out a reserve request at the Circulation Desk at Patron Services or by placing the item on reserve online.
-Patrons will be notified by phone when the book is available.
+Patrons will be notified by text or email when the book is available.
 Click here for online instructions.
+Rest assured, we make every effort to keep our reserves up-to-date.
+Occasionally, a reserved item might already be on the shelf and picked up by another patron.
+However, your reservation remains our top priority, and we ensure it's honored promptly.
+Thank you for your patience and cooperation in these situations.

 Senior Resources